 - Consider all overhead power lines to be energized and potentially dangerous, including the service lines that run from utility poles to buildings.

 - Mark a safety boundary to keep workers, tools, and equipment a safe distance away—at least 10 feet—from power lines.
 As voltage increases, clearance distances also increase.
-Call Westar Energy at 800-383-1183 for specific safety clearance requirements.
+Call KCP&L and Westar Energy, Evergy companies at 800-383-1183 for specific safety clearance requirements.

 - Designate a spotter whose only job is to watch your equipment and make sure you maintain the mandatory safety clearances.